 Once you know how long items will last, you can be a more savvy shopper.
 You can look for bargains and stockpile.
 Did you know for example that coffee beans can last up to 1 year when left unopened at room temperature?

 Butter can also be frozen for 6 months at a time, while dry pasta can be kept for up to 2 years.

 This food storage guide from Real Simple is a great one to have on hand when you’ve shopped.
 It shows whether to put your food in the pantry, fridge or freezer.
 It also tells you whether it should be left open or not.

 When you’re storing foods in your pantry, always be sure to check them every few months for spoilage and throw out items that are past their use-by dates.

 You might be surprised to see just how long some of these pantry and freezer staples can last.
 This chart will help you save money by stockpiling when favorites are on sale.

 Food storage can be simple once you know the basics.
 This chart from Ziploc has some great tips plus we all know how handy their plastic bags are.
-A good tip is to write the date for reference.
+A good idea is to write the date for reference.

-As shown above, you can extend the time of your Lemons up to 4 times by simply popping them in Ziploc Bags in the fridge rather than leaving them on countertops.
+As shown above, you can extend the time of your Lemons up to 4 times by popping them in Ziploc bags in the fridge, rather than leaving them on countertops.

 How To Organize Your Fridge Video